 Janet Yellen will be nominated as the next chair of the Federal Reserve today.
 She is, by all accounts, an excellent economist and eminently qualified for the position.
 Colleagues regularly speak highly of her intellect, diligence and approach to leadership, according to numerous profiles.
 But there are other ways she’s been described.
 I compiled five, not necessarily to point to blatant sexism (although there will certainly be much of that as the confirmation process moves forward), but mostly because I think they are interesting and relevant and a little bit strange.

-Said by: Peter Coy, Bloomberg Businessweek
+Said by: Peter Coy of Bloomberg Businessweek

 Bird analogies are quite common in economics: The hawk “worries about inflation and stands for sound money” while the dove “wants maximum employment” according to one business writer.
 In general, someone who promotes the maintenance of low interest rates is considered “dovish”, the opposite of the term “hawk”.
 But for Yellen, the bird analogies are all over the place.
 “Dove” is the label most often applied to Yellen,” we’re told by Bloomberg, despite the fact that her record “shows that she has not always argued for easy monetary policy and higher inflation.”
 Perhaps she is more of a spotted owl, with the wingspan of a Lappet Faced Vulture?
 Regardless, Yellen will have to convey the nuanced message that “she has the head of a hawk and the soul of a dove”, according to Coy, which sounds downright tricky to me.
-Reason #947564 why I’m not cut out for this business.

-Yellen has also been repeatedly described as “soft-spoken”, “somewhat nerdy”, and “white haired and rosy cheeked” which of course raises the question: is this woman Snow White?
+In addition to “small”, Yellen has also been repeatedly described as “soft-spoken”, “somewhat nerdy”, and “white haired and rosy cheeked” which of course raises the question: is this woman Snow White?
 Yellen’s white hair, seemingly par for the course for a woman in her 70′s, has caused some to predict that her “thatch of white hair and rosy cheeks will soon be as familiar to the public as Bernanke’s trimmed beard or Alan Greenspan’s owlish glasses.”
 Only time will tell!
 In the meantime, I recommend she avoid eating apples, especially the really shiny ones.

 3) “In the prime of a late-blooming career” (like other women of her generation)